renoise/tools/trunk/ReadMe.txt

   Some useful (or not) Renoise related LUA code that does not make up a "tool", but still might be interesting to share with other.

+"Documentation"

+  "Official" Renoise Scripting Dev docs on can be found here.